liftr-framework/cli/README.md

 [![npmlicense](https://img.shields.io/npm/l/@liftr/cli.svg?style=for-the-badge)](https://github.com/farisT/liftr/blob/master/LICENSE/)
 [![downloads](https://img.shields.io/npm/dy/liftr.svg?style=for-the-badge)](https://github.com/farisT/liftr)

-The Liftr framework provides a structure and tools to build API's with **TypeScript** and **express**. **This repo/package is for the CLI**.
+The Liftr framework provides structure and tools to build API's in Node.js with [TypeScript](https://www.typescriptlang.org/) and [Express](https://expressjs.com/). **This repo contains the documentation for the CLI.**

-The liftr-cli is a quick project-starter CLI to work with the Liftr framework, built on [express](https://expressjs.com/), it will create the necessary files for you to begin a Node.js & Typescript project.
+The liftr-cli is a quick project-starter CLI to work with the Liftr framework, it will create the necessary files for you to begin a Node.js & Typescript project.
+Ontop o=, you can generate new backend components on the fly - providing a quicker way to build structured and robust API's.

 ## Quickstart